 The building at 57 Ann Street went up in 1925.
 By the time of the April 18, 2023 collapse, the DOB had issued 64 violations on the structure across nearly five decades, including concrete defects and ceiling cracks in 2003, broken stairs and loose concrete in 2009, and exit door issues in 2013.
 Workers were removing bricks from a load-bearing pier on the day of the collapse.
 Engineers had assumed a steel column sat encased within the masonry.
 There was no steel.

 When a vehicle drove past the compromised pier on the roof level, the column failed.
 The second floor came down on the first.
-Willis Moore, who had managed the garage for 20 years, died at the scene.
+Willis Moore, the garage’s longtime manager, died at the scene.
 Buildings Commissioner Jimmy Oddo called the failures “human errors” that were “preventable.”
 No criminal charges were filed.

 “There was no steel inside the masonry pier.
 There was very little brick left.”
 Deputy Commissioner Yegal Shamash, NYC DOB.